nextstrain/docs.nextstrain.org/src/reference/governance.rst

 Bypass consensus with a decision by a single Core Team member who has expertise in the matter at hand.
    - Use for uncontroversial decisions or decisions on matters where the Core Team lacks expertise or strong opinions.
    - Provide the Core Team an opportunity to register their lack of a strong opinion.
-Err on the side of "over-communicating" to the team.
+Err on the side of "over-communicating" to the team (e.g., "this will be merged on Tuesday if there are no objections").
    - Document the final decision publicly.

 Request tie-breaking or overruling vote from Project Leads.